thegooddocsproject/request-for-comment/RFC-010-core-strategy/core-strategy.md

 Our key differentiator is: **Best Practice**.

-Down the road, this might logically lead us to becoming a standards organization.
+Down the road, this may lead to our templates becoming de facto standards.

 ## What we don’t do